drunkard/ceph-readable-doc/html/_sources/man/8/cephadm.rst.txt

 * [--mon-ip MON_IP]               mon IP
 * [--mgr-id MGR_ID]               mgr id (default: randomly generated)
 * [--fsid FSID]                   cluster FSID
+* [--log-to-file]                 configure cluster to log to traditional log files
+* [--single-host-defaults]        configure cluster to run on a single host
 * [--output-dir OUTPUT_DIR]       directory to write config, keyring, and pub key files
 * [--output-keyring OUTPUT_KEYRING] location to write keyring file with new cluster admin and mon keys
 * [--output-config OUTPUT_CONFIG] location to write conf file to connect to new cluster